-The LOWER function is categorized under TEXT functions.
+The LOWER Function is categorized under Excel TEXT functions.
 The function will return the lowercase version of the text string given.
 It was introduced in MS Excel 2000 version and is available in all subsequent Excel versions.

-In financial modeling, LOWER can be useful in arranging data or creating data in a certain format.
+In financial modeling, it can be useful in arranging data or creating data in a certain format.
 For example, we can create an email address from the names available in a data set.

 How to use the LOWER Function in Excel?

-Suppose we imported data from an external source and wish to convert them in lowercase.
+Suppose we imported data from an external source and wish to convert it into lowercase.

 The results in Excel are given in the screenshot below:

 Suppose we are given the first name and last name in the data set.
 If we wish to build email addresses using first and last names, we can use a formula that will concatenate the values.
 It can be done using the LOWER function.
 The data given are shown below:

 If we want only the first letter from the first name, we can use the LEFT function.
 In the above formula, the first name is joined to the last name using the concatenation operator (&), and the result is wrapped in the LOWER function, which forces all text to lower case.

 Finally, the result we get is joined again to “@” and then to the domain.
 The domain is kept separate for convenience only.